Azure/cortana-intelligence-customer360/README.md

 ### 4. ML Model Training
 A predictive multi-class classifier is trained using rxBTrees.
 It enriches the existing profile for targeted insights and engagements, like personalized offers or targeted campaigns, via labels.

 Each customer gets a label assigned based on a predicted (ML) category a customer is likely to purchase from.
-For example, ** a customer with predicted labels 1, 2, 3 are likely to buy from categories 1, 2 or 3 respectively and 0 is unlikely to buy anything**.
+For example, **a customer with predicted labels 1, 2, 3 are likely to buy from categories 1, 2 or 3 respectively and 0 is unlikely to buy anything**.

-A short tutorial on how the model is trained can be found [here][TUT_TRAIN]
+A short tutorial on how the model is trained can be found [here][TUT_TRAIN].

 # Solution Setup
 If you have deployed the solution from the Cortana Intelligence gallery, you should have created the following resources in your Azure subscription.